Prussia: German Empire

 The two decades after the unification of Germany were the peak of Prussia's fortunes, but the seeds for potential strife were built into the Prusso-German political system.

-The constitution of the German Empire was a version of the North German Confederation's constitution.
+The Constitution of the German Empire was a version of the North German Confederation's constitution.
 Officially, the German Empire was a federal state.
 In practice, Prussia overshadowed the rest of the empire.
 Prussia included three-fifths of the German territory and two-thirds of its population.
-The Imperial German Army was, in practice, an enlarged Prussian army, although the other kingdoms (Bavaria, Saxony and Württemberg) retained their own small armies.
-There was at first no navy.
+The Imperial German Army was, in practice, an enlarged Prussian army, although the other kingdoms (Bavaria, Saxony and Württemberg) retained their own small armies, coming under Imperial control in wartime.
 The imperial crown was a hereditary office of the House of Hohenzollern, the royal house of Prussia.
-The prime minister of Prussia was, except for two brief periods (January–November 1873 and 1892–94), also imperial chancellor.
+The Minister President of Prussia was, except for two brief periods (January–November 1873 and 1892–94), also imperial chancellor.
 But the empire itself had no right to collect taxes directly from its subjects; the only incomes fully under federal control were the customs duties, common excise duties, and the revenue from postal and telegraph services.
 While all men above age 25 were eligible to vote in imperial elections, Prussia retained its restrictive three-class voting system.
 This effectively required the king/emperor and prime minister/chancellor to seek majorities from legislatures elected by two different franchises.
 In both the kingdom and the empire, the original constituencies were never redrawn to reflect changes in population, meaning that rural areas were grossly overrepresented by the turn of the 20th century.

 As a result, Prussia and the German Empire were something of a paradox.
-Bismarck knew that his new German Reich was now a colossus and economically and militarily dominant in Europe; Britain was still dominant in finance and trade.
+Bismarck knew that his new German Empire was now a colossus and economically and militarily dominant in Europe; Britain was still dominant in finance, trade and at sea.
 He declared Germany a "satisfied" power, using his talents to preserve peace, for example at the Congress of Berlin.
 Bismarck did not set up his own party.
 He had mixed success in some of his domestic policies.
 His anti-Catholic Kulturkampf inside Prussia (and not the wider German state) was a failure.
 He ended his support for the anticlerical Liberals and worked instead with the Catholic Centre Party.
 He tried to destroy the socialist movement, with limited success.
 The large Polish population resisted Germanisation.

 Frederick III became emperor in March 1888, after the death of his father, but he died of cancer only 99 days later.
 At age 29, Wilhelm became Kaiser Wilhelm II after a difficult youth and conflicts with his British mother Victoria, Princess Royal.
 He turned out to be a man of limited experience, narrow and reactionary views, poor judgment, and occasional bad temper, which alienated former friends and allies.